How to Fix a Frozen Air Conditioner

 What Might You Do When Your A/C Freezes?

-3. Call Service Experts Heating & Air Conditioning.
-The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+- Call Service Experts Heating & Air Conditioning.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?